top of page

 • Avoid parking under trees or other locations where bird droppings/tree sap may fall on to the your new coating

-If your coating comes in contact with bugs, bird poop, tree sap, gently lubricate the coated surface with a sealant such as OP Detail Spray and wipe the surface with a clean microfiber towel - the CREATURE EDGELESS is ideal for this kind of job.
-Any ceramic detail spray will work just fine.
-Advanced Auto sells these types of products.
+If your coating comes in contact with bugs, bird poop, tree sap, gently lubricate the coated surface with a sealant such as BOOST Silica Sealant "Ceramic Detail Spray", and wipe the surface with a clean microfiber towel - the Plush Towel - 460 GSM Edgeless Microfiber Towel.

 THE NEXT 14 DAYS